-Most often on weeknights I’m love quick recipes so here’s a few other quick and easy shrimp recipes I’ve shared you should try:
+Most often on weeknights I’m loving quick recipes, so here are a few other quick and easy shrimp recipes I’ve shared that you should try:

 - Shrimp and Asparagus Foil Packs with Garlic Lemon Butter Sauce

 - Lemon Parmesan Angel Hair Pasta with Shrimp